-Offered in 2002-2003 and alternate years.
+Offered in 2004-2005 and alternate years.

 4402 Introductory Quantum Mechanics

 4 credits

 Origins of quantum theory, the Schroedinger equation, physical meaning of quantum mechanics, solutions of one- and three-dimensional problems.

-Prerequisites: Physics 2204, 2211.
+Prerequisites: Physics 2204 and 2211.

-Offered in 2001-2002 and alternate years.
+Offered in 2003-2004 and alternate years.

 4491, 4492 Physics Seminar

 1 credit

 Study of advanced topics in physics, emphasizing each semester one matter of particular importance to contemporary physics.
 Students are required to present material relevant to the topic.

 2265; 2266; 3365; 3366; 4465; 4466 Special Topics In Physics

-4 Credits
+4 credits

 The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.

 2295; 2296; 3395; 3396; 4495; 4496 Internships In Physics

 0-4 credits

 Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.

 2298; 2299; 3398; 3399; 4498; 4499 Independent Studies In Physics

 0-4 credits

 Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.

 Political Science and International Studies

-Professors Neal (Department Chair) and H. Smith; Associate Professor Leahy; Assistant Professor Franke; Visiting Instructor Johnson-Ross; Adjunct Lecturer Zepp.
+Professors Neal (Department Chair) and H. Smith; Associate Professor Leahy; Assistant Professors Franke and Johnson-Ross; Adjunct Lecturers Owens, Pentino, and Zepp.

 Areas of particular teaching interest:

 Professor Smith: state and local governments,

 public administration, national and Maryland

 elections and campaigns; Professor Leahy:

 comparative politics of Western Europe,

 developing nations and communist nations,

 methodology of comparative politics; Professor

 Neal: judicial process, political theory,

 American political behavior; Professor Franke:

-security studies, international law, foreign
+security studies, international relations, foreign

+policy, political psychology, political theory;

-policy; Johnson-Ross: African politics, gender
+Professor Johnson-Ross: African politics,

-and ethnic issues.
+gender and ethnic issues.